8 Best Indoor Herbs to Grow in Winter on a Windowsill

 Growing Herbs Indoors on a Winter Windowsill

-Before you plan to grow these best winter herbs on a windowsill, bear in mind that herbs LOVE sunlight.
+Before you plan to grow these best winter herbs on a windowsill, bear in mind that herbs, just like vegetables, LOVE sunlight.
 While some of them might not mind shade, most of them do.

-It is essential that you have a window in the room that gets some daylight–a bright windowsill or a balcony where you can keep the pots should be perfect.
-Must remember, sunlight is the main food for these plants, and it is essential that they get a minimum of 5-6 hours of bright sun every day.
+It is essential to have a room with a window that allows some daylight–a bright windowsill or a closed balcony where you can keep the pots should be perfect.
+You must remember that sunlight is the main food for these plants, and it is essential that they get a minimum of 4 hours of bright sun every day.

 If bright sunlight is a challenge, then you can also opt for full-spectrum fluorescent lights.
 They are much cheaper than commercial grow lights and will help the herbs to flourish.